linkarzu/dotfiles-latest/neovim/nvim-lazyvim/README.md

 ## Things to remember

+### Surround

+- Replace a surrounding
+  - Let's say I have this "surrounded text"
+  - And I want to change it with 'surrounded text'
+  - Place the cursor before the first "
+  - Then press `gsrn"'`
+    - goto, surround, replace, next, current surrounding, new surrounding
+  - Test below
+  - "surrounded text"

 ### Syntax highlighting (treesitter)

 - SQL wasn't showing colors in my codeblocks when editing .md files, it's